Installing FFmpeg on Ubuntu

 Conclusion

-After going through this tutorial, you now understand how to install FFmpeg on Ubuntu using apt or snappy.
+This tutorial explained how to install FFmpeg using two different methods.
 Next, learn about the differences between Snap, Flatpack, and AppImage package formats.

 Was this article helpful?